-First, I mix the flour and salt in a big mixing bowl and add the butter that I keep in the freezer.
-(I always keep some of my butter in the freezer.)
+First, I mix the flour and salt in a large mixing bowl and add the chilled butter.
 Then I cover the bowl with a plastic film and keep it in the freezer for 10-15 minutes.
 I make sure that I use a bowl that can be put in the freezer.
 (If you are working in a cold environment, you can skip this step and start to cut the butter into the flour.)

-The cold mixing bowl helps the butter not to warm quickly and helps the work surface to be cold, which helps me a lot when I roll out the dough 😉 If you work in a cold environment, you don’t need to put the mixing bowl in the freezer.
+The cold mixing bowl helps the butter not to warm quickly and helps the work surface to be cold, which helps me a lot when I roll out the dough. 😉

-I create a well in the center of the flour and pour in the ice cold water.
+I create a well in the center of the flour and pour in the ice-cold water.
 Then I take the flour mixture from the sides and start to mix with my pastry scraper.
 I don’t use my hands as my hands can warm the butter easily.
 So I keep working with my pastry scraper(if you have a pastry cutter definitely use it).
-I only use my hands at the end to bring the dough together which takes a little bit time.
+I only use my hands at the end to bring the dough together which takes a little bit of time.

 Later, I roll out the dough into a 10- inch (25 cm) long rectangle.
 I add more flour as needed.
 Before folding, I brush off the excess flour with a pastry brush.
 I fold the dough in three.
 I fold the bottom one-third of the dough towards the center and the top third over that.
 While I am folding, I brush off the excess flour as needed.

-After that I give the dough a quarter turn.
+After that, I give the dough a quarter turn.
 Then I make the same steps at least 3 more times; rolling out the dough and folding, giving the dough a quarter turn… Each time the rectangles get neater.
-After my dough is ready, I wrap it in plastic film and keep in the refrigerator at least 1 hour or in the freezer 30 minutes before I use it.
+After my dough is ready, I wrap it in plastic film and keep in the fridge at least 1 hour or in the freezer 20-30 minutes before I use it.

 - 125 g (¾ cup and 2 tablespoons) all-purpose flour (dip and sweep)*